Super Select

 Super Select is the brand name of a four-wheel drive system produced by Mitsubishi Motors, used worldwide except for North America, where it was initially known as Active-Trac.
 It was first introduced in 1991 with the then-new second generation of the Mitsubishi Pajero.

-The system offers a choice of four rear- or four-wheel driving modes with both high and low ranges, selected using a lever mounted alongside the gear shiftlever, both in motion or stopped (depending on the mode to be selected).
+The system offers a choice of four rear- or four-wheel driving modes with both high and low ranges, selected using a lever mounted alongside the gear shift lever, both in motion or stopped (depending on the mode to be selected).

 The system differs significantly from 'traditional' 4WD systems in that it offers more driven-axle modes in both high and low ranges than most other part-time systems on the market.
 The system features 4 modes: 2H, 4H, 4HLc and 4LLc.
 On early models, a neutral position for the transfer case was also selectable.

 Modes

 2H: 2WD, high range.
 100% of available power is sent to the rear axle.

 4H: 4WD, high range.
 Power is sent to both the front and rear axles while the centre differential remains unlocked.

 4HLc: 4WD, high range, locked centre differential.
 Power is sent to the front and rear axles with the centre differential locked, ensuring that a percentage of power is still sent to the forward axles even if a rear wheel is spinning (and vice versa).

 4LLc: 4WD, low range, locked centre differential.
 Power is sent to the front and rear axles with the centre differential locked, ensuring that a percentage of power is still sent to the forward axles even if a rear wheel is spinning (and vice versa) however the gearing ratio is doubled, increasing torque by more than 2x and reducing speed in each of the gears by the same factor.